awslabs/eks-node-viewer/README.md

     	Absolute path to the kubeconfig file (default "~/.kube/config") -node-selector string
-    	Node label selector used to filter nodes, if empty all nodes are selected -resources string
+    	Node label selector used to filter nodes, if empty all nodes are selected -node-sort string
+    	Sort order for the nodes, either 'creation' or a label name.
+The sort order can be controlled by appending =asc or =dsc to the value. (default "creation")
+  -resources string
     	List of comma separated resources to monitor (default "cpu") -v	Display eks-node-viewer version